HL7/fhir-sdoh-clinicalcare/input/pagecontent/functional_use_cases2.md

 &nbsp;&nbsp;&nbsp;&nbsp;8a Provider or Care Coordinator creates and sends an electronic referral to the CBO

-&nbsp;&nbsp;&nbsp;&nbsp;For direct light, the Provider or Care Coordinator creates and sends an electronic referral to CBO with secure link to Referral Source FHIR server containing the [FHIR SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) referencing additional supporting FHIR Resources (such as FHIR Observations, FHIR Conditions, etc…).
+&nbsp;&nbsp;&nbsp;&nbsp;For direct light, the Provider or Care Coordinator creates and sends an electronic referral to CBO with secure link to Referral Source FHIR server containing the [FHIR SDOHCC Task For Referral Management](StructureDefinition-SDOHCC-TaskForReferralManagement.html)/[SDOHCC ServiceRequest](StructureDefinition-SDOHCC-ServiceRequest.html) referencing additional supporting FHIR Resources (such as FHIR Observations, FHIR Conditions, etc.).

 &nbsp;&nbsp;&nbsp;&nbsp;9a CBO receives and accepts referral